 Its wide, wide salar, flat fields of crystal salt and rock, and its pastel-perfect salt lagoons.
 It was so strange, yet so direct and comprehensible.
 Stupefying, and mesmerising.

-The Atacama desert turned out to be among the most beautiful places I’ve ever seen – if not the most beautiful.
+The altiplanic lagoons of the Atacama desert turned out to be among the most beautiful places I’ve ever seen – if not the most beautiful.
 Which is astonishing, considering how little of ‘things’ are in it!

 But its geological bones laid bare, with little else to detract from it – there is a minimalism to its beauty, a rawness and honesty to the naked minerals.